Looking for easy, secure ways to share files online? Explore the best free file-sharing sites to send large files quickly—no signup needed!

 If you are looking for a casual tool to store and share files, Hightail might not be the tool for you.

-10. Zippyshare
+Zippyshare Logo

 We cannot talk about free file-sharing websites without mentioning Zippyshare now, can we?

-However, the catch is that you can only upload files with sizes up to 500MB and all files get removed from their servers after 30 days.
+However, the catch is that you can only upload files with sizes up to 500MB, and all files get removed from their servers after 30 days.

 Zippyshare offers unlimited disk space and can be accessed without forcing you to make an account.